 I'm a garden writer and horticulturist who tends plants on a deer-infested acre about 40 miles from Chicago.
-I wrote garden articles for the Chicago Tribune for 22 years as well as for Chicagoland Gardening, Old-House Journal and Organic Gardening.
-I wite for ILCA's The Landscape Contractor, PlantersPlace.com, and for The Chicago Botanic Garden's web site and Keep Growing magazine.
-I've been teaching horticulture, design and landscape history at the Chicago Botanic Garden and The Morton Arboretum since 1997.
+I wrote garden articles for the Chicago Tribune for 22 years as well as for Chicagoland Gardening, Old-House Journal, Organic Gardening and The American Gardener.
+I write for ILCA's The Landscape Contractor, PlantersPlace.com, and for The Chicago Botanic Garden's web site.
+I've been teaching horticulture, design and residential landscape design history at the Chicago Botanic Garden and The Morton Arboretum since 1997.

 Our Veg garden is 22' x 55' and we have many raised beds and containers with edibles.
 A little spot off the driveway for herbs and cool-season edibles.

 Anything can be a container as long as it has drainage holes, good potting mix and is large enough so that it doesn't need frequent watering.
 This is our repurposed construction wheelbarrow painted a deep eggplant (aka aubergine).

 Spring and summer color is important, but winter is a wonderful respite for gardeners.